SnowyCoder/gamecompendium/README.md

 ```
 If you work with already dumped data you only
 need to configure `download_full` that will select how many games to index.
-If you set it to false only ~10% of the most famous game will be used, allowing for
+If you set it to `false` only ~10% of the most famous games will be used,
-faster iteration times.
+allowing for faster iteration times.

 ### Dependencies